 "Period certain options are popular too, where you or your beneficiary is guaranteed to receive payments for a specified number of years.
 If you live past that date, you'll still continue to receive payments for the rest of your life."

 A retirement annuity could be a helpful part of your overall retirement plan.
-To learn more and decide if an annuity makes sense for you, your own local State Farm agent is here to help.
+Learn more and decide if an annuity makes sense for you.